What's New 2008

 April 12th, 2008

 Tomorrow I am off to a place that is far away, entirely unfamiliar and full of promises.
 This being a business trip I do not expect to be able to do a lot of photography but, as always, I will be looking out for photographic opportunities.
-Meanwhile and if you get tired of the Web sites that specialise in the technical aspects of photography, check out The Week in Pictures ?most certainly will be worth your while.
+Meanwhile and if you get tired of the Web sites that specialise in the technical aspects of photography, check out The Week in Pictures.
+It most certainly will be worth your while.

 April 10th, 2008